The Concept of Model and its Triple History

 It was Heinrich Hertz who introduced 1894 the concept of model explicitly in German science with his theory of "dynamic models".

 Another Scotsman, Archibald Couper, introduced 1858 to chemistry the graphic visualization by the structural formula with valence lines.
-The German chemist August Kekulé relied on it and built atomic models and models of molecules from balls and wires "because of an irresistible need of visualization".
+The German chemist August Kekulé built at the same time atomic models and models of molecules from balls and wires "because of an irresistible need of visualization".
 Likewise many mathematicians, e.g. Julius Plücker and Ernst Eduard Kummer, started the plastic modelling of complicated mathematical and geometrical curves and bodies.
 Gerd Fischer (1986) published two rich and beautiful illustrated volumes.

 How intensive was his search for models?